 The Eagle Peak Merlot is mixed with Cabernet Sauvignon, Petite Verdot, and Malbec.
 The mixture adds a great, intense flavor.
 The smoky cherry and blackberry flavor is a fantastic representation of California.

 HandCraft Artisan Collection Cabernet Sauvignon | $10

 Some of the most expensive wines available come from Italy.
 While this wine is neither expensive nor from Italy, it is flavorful.
 Italian varietals are added to a California vineyard to create a robust Cabernet Sauvignon.

 Alberto Antonini creates a fantastic wine from Chianti, Italy.
 The combination of Sangiovese, Merlot, and Syrah births a smoky finish taste that you will surely enjoy.

 Ironstone Petite Sirah | $10

-If you’re looking for a more fruity flavor than the Ironstone Petite Sirah from Lodi, California is where you’ll find it.
-Sirah is a full bodied wine with berry, dark chocolate, and vanilla flavors waiting for you.
+If you’re looking for a more fruity flavor then the Ironstone Petite Sirah from Lodi, California is where you’ll find it.
+Sirah is a full-bodied wine with berry, dark chocolate, and vanilla flavors waiting for you.

 Cellar #8 Cabernet | $9

-Many people who love wine, love the after taste and the Cellar #8 Cabernet has a strong aftertaste.
-Hailing from California, the Cellar #8 winery is known for their motto, “Real wine for real people.”
+Many people who love wine, love the after-taste and the Cellar #8 Cabernet has a strong aftertaste.
+Hailing from California, the Cellar #8 winery is known for its motto, “Real wine for real people.”

 Ravenswood Vintner’s Blend | $10